Amy Klobuchar abandons South Carolina as she looks ahead to Super Tuesday - KTVZ

 “I respect the vice president’s long-standing work with the African American community.
 He’s very well-known, maybe more well-known than me, I understand that.
 So it’s on me to earn the support of the people of South Carolina,” Klobuchar replied.
 “I think there have been so many broken promises to the African American community.
 And I’m not that person,” adding that she wasn’t referring to Biden.

-For state Rep. Mandy Powers Nowell, Klobuchar doesn’t suffer by comparison with Biden but from an inability to connect to South Carolinians due to the lack of time she invested in the state.
+For state Rep. Mandy Powers Norrell, Klobuchar doesn’t suffer by comparison with Biden but from an inability to connect to South Carolinians due to the lack of time she invested in the state.

-Nowell, who has stayed neutral throughout the primary race, said the Klobuchar campaign had contacted her in November.
-The campaign asked her to take Klobuchar around a neighboring county to her own, Lancaster, and introduce her to her local businesses.
+Norrell, who has stayed neutral throughout the primary race, said the Klobuchar campaign had contacted her in November.
+The campaign asked her to take Klobuchar around a neighboring county to her own, Lancaster, and introduce her to local businesses.

 She declined, but invited Klobuchar to her rural county.
 The campaign agreed — then canceled the fully planned tour with local businesses the day before.
 The campaign never rescheduled.

-“That left a bad taste in my mouth,” Nowell told CNN.
+“That left a bad taste in my mouth,” Norrell told CNN.
 “It would have been smart for her to come to Lancaster, Chesterfield and Darlington,” since her platform leans so heavily on attracting rural voters.
-Nowell added that Klobuchar would have been the only candidate to visit the county, most likely reaping the benefits of that visit with votes.
+Norrell added that Klobuchar would have been the only candidate to visit the county, most likely reaping the benefits of that visit with votes.

-Note: CORRECTION: This story has been updated to correct the spelling of state Rep. Mandy Powers Norrell’s last name.
-A statement from Klobuchar’s campaign about the senator’s time in South Carolina also has been added.